lindaprotocol/documentation-en/docs/using_javatron/backup_restore.md

 # Node Data Backup and Restore

-java-tron nodes store their persistent data in a specified data directory, which defaults to `/output-directory/`.
-You can specify a different data storage location by adding the `-d` or `--output-directory` parameter to the java-tron node startup command.
+java-linda nodes store their persistent data in a specified data directory, which defaults to `/output-directory/`.
+You can specify a different data storage location by adding the `-d` or `--output-directory` parameter to the java-linda node startup command.
 For example:

 ```
 java -jar FullNode.jar -d ./outputdir